Our customers have been hired by:

 - How to describe your experience on a resume for architecture jobs to get what you want.

 Here's a sample resume for an architect made using our resume builder.

-What's the Best Format for an Architecture Resume?
+1. Choose the Best Format for an Architecture Resume

 The trouble is, your architectural resume format hides your talents like underground parking.

 First, the two-page resume screams TL/DR (Too Long, Didn't Read).

 Next, don't resort to over-the-top gimmicky resumes.
 Creative resume designs on ceiling tiles or building models aren't up to code.

 Use a trusted resume design like reverse-chronological.
 It's the best architecture resume format because it puts your biggest wins up front.

 Use clean fonts, big headings, one inch resume margins, and negative space.

 Finally, save your architecture resume as a PDF.
 Architect resume PDFs preserve their formatting in transit.
 MS Word or .doc resumes can fall into disrepair between machines.